ValleTSF/coinwatch/README.md

 Coinwatch consists of both a server and a client, both must be configured correctly in order for the application to work properly.
 Follow the steps below to get it running.

+Environment variables have been exposed for demo purposes that practice should not be used in your projects.

 # Server
 For the server to start correctly, you must have ts-node installed globally you can achieve this by running: